Fluree DB

 - Semantic by default.
 Your data is RDF.
 IRIs, JSON-LD

 @context, named graphs, and typed values are first-class.
-Queries are SPARQL 1.1 or the equivalent JSON-LD Query, both compiling to the same execution engine. - Time travel.
-Every transaction is a commit on an immutable chain.
-Query the state of the graph at any past moment with a single
+Queries are SPARQL 1.1 or the equivalent JSON-LD Query, both compiling to the same execution engine. - Property graphs and statement-level metadata.
+Attach properties to a relationship, not just a node —

 tparameter — no snapshots to restore, no separate audit log to consult. - Branching and merging.
 Create a branch off any commit, transact against it in isolation, then merge it back.
 Useful for staging changes, running what-if analyses, or maintaining environment-specific overlays.